A distributed ADMM-like method for resource sharing over time-varying networks: Introduction

-{The arguments used in~\cite{aybat16_dual_static} to prove Theorem~\ref{thm:static-error-bounds} cannot be used for the time-varying directed communication network setting considered in this paper.
-The main reason is that the topology of the undirected network is encoded in the saddle-point formulation \eqref{eq:saddle-dist-s} through the use of $M\by=\mathbf{0}$ constraint.
-However, when the topology is time-varying or when the edges are directed, it is not immediately clear how one can represent this problem as a saddle-point problem.
-Therefore, in Section~\ref{sec:dynamic} of this paper, we adopted a formulation that is independent of the topology network, but such that we can still impose consensus over the dual variables.} {
+{The arguments used for proving Theorem~2 in \cite{aybat16_dual_static} cannot be used for the \emph{time-varying directed} communication network setting considered in this paper {since the undirected network is encoded through the use of $M\by=\mathbf{0}$ constraint}.
+However, when the topology is time-varying or when the edges are directed, it is not immediately clear how one can represent this problem as \sa{an SP} problem.
+To extend our previous results to a more general setting of time-varying topology with possibly directed edges, in this paper we develop a new SP formulation that can impose consensus over the dual variables while the formulation is independent of the changing topology.} \nv{Finally, the new method can also handle nonlinear conic constraints on resource sharing in~\eqref{eq:central_problem}.}